Frequently Asked Questions

 Our Long-Term Team in country will monitor health of the interns and provide needed guidance for how to navigate COVID while on location if the intern tests positive for COVID while on their base location.

 Each base location is different in terms of available medical treatment however we encourage each parent and intern to look into what is available prior to departure.
 The Long-Term Teams are aware of the medical scene.
-The Long-Term Team will be the best point of contract for all things medical/hospital during your time on the base.
+The Long-Term Team will be the best point of contact for all things medical/hospital during your time on the base.

 For every location we recommend following the CDC guidelines for mask wearing, social distancing, and hand washing.
 As long as the participant adheres to their guidelines then they will be at a lower risk of contracting COVID-19 while on their ETN base.
 In some locations the governing body will have additional guidelines they will need to follow, and alternatively other locations will have less than what the CDC suggests.
 All of our teams will at a minimum adhere to the guidelines given by the CDC for limiting the spread of COVID.

 Most ETN locations require masks to be worn at all times in both indoor and outdoor areas with the exception of when eating, drinking, and exercising outdoors.
-We recommend that if you are within 6ft/2m of another person to mask up, still in most situation even with adhering to social distancing we ask that you be mindful of the culture you are in and wear a mask.
+We recommend that if you are within 6ft/2m of another person to mask up, still in most situations even with adhering to social distancing we ask that you be mindful of the culture you are in and wear a mask.

 It is the responsibility of the participant to adhere to local guidelines for mask wearing.